 This is the second in a series of three honors courses.
-The honors intercampus courses on philanthropy span the full academic year and include campusbased preparation (see prerequisites), an externship with a local foundation/philanthropic organization, and a common statewide seminar.
+The honors intercampus courses on philanthropy span the full academic year and include campusbased preparation (see prerequisites), an internship with a local foundation/philanthropic organization, and a common statewide seminar.
 The course works to bring a diverse group of students from colleges and universities in Rhode Island together for community-based experiential education focusing on public sector workforce development in the fields of philanthropy and grant making.
 Prerequisite: Successful completion of LEAD2920.
-Quarter Credit Hours 4.5